-- Who else is involved with your child, including family members and professionals, for example a health visitor or teacher as these people may also be able to give useful information about what might help your child.
+- Who else is involved with your child, including family members and professionals, for example a health visitor or teacher?
+This will be helpful as these people can give Social services useful information that corroborates your concerns along with suggestions about what might help your child

 - Your child’s needs

-- What help will be provided to your child and family as a whole that will help a child assessed as ‘in need’
+- What help will be provided to your child and family, and who will provide it

-- How long the help will be available
+- The timescale showing how long the help will be provided for.

-- What difference the help is expected to make to your child
+- What the help is aiming to achieve and the difference it is expected to have to your child

-- When the plan will be looked at again to check it is working
+- An agreed timescale for reviewing the plan to check it is working and making a difference

 Making a complaint

-If you don’t agree with a decision made by a child’s social worker or the Children’s Services department they work for, please see the Family Rights Group website for information about this process.
+If you don’t agree with a decision made by the social worker or the social services department they work for, or you feel you or your child have not been treated appropriately during the process, you can make a complaint via your Local Authority.
+You will need to follow their complaint’s procedure which you will find on their website.
+You can also see the Family Rights Group website for information about this process.

 It may help to chat to other parents on our forums to find out how they are dealing with this issue within their family life.
 You can also talk to us online via our live chat service, email us at firstname.lastname@example.org or call us on our helpline on 0808 800 2222 to speak to trained family support worker.